How to Cleanse and Charge Your Altar: A Beginner’s Guide

 - Reiki attuned people can imbue altars and tools with Reiki

-- Spray or diffuse essential oils over your altar and tools for a specific intention
+- Spray or diffuse essential oils or perfumes over your altar and tools for a specific intention

 - Charge your altar and tools by placing your hands over each item and visualizing white light divine energy flowing into the crown of your head, through your heart, down your arms and into your altar and tools